 Lost – Social Life if found please return.

 Do you remember those days before you had your children?
-When the weekends meant nice long lie ins, then out shopping on a Saturday afternoon browsing the shops for that latest dress or pair of shoes you just had to have for that night, having lunch with the girls, maybe a glass of wine or two.
+When the weekends meant nice long lie ins.
+Then out shopping on a Saturday afternoon browsing the shops.
+Looking for that latest dress or pair of shoes you just had to have for that night.
+Having lunch with the girls, maybe a glass of wine or two.
 Then getting ready for an evening out, whether it be to a party, dinner, drinks with friends, clubbing.
-Staggering home early hours of Sunday morning, and then having a lovely lie in and lazy Sunday, or back down the pub in the afternoon/evening.
+Staggering home early hours of Sunday morning.
+And then having a lovely lie in and lazy Sunday, or back down the pub in the afternoon/evening.
 Maybe popping out in the evenings during the week.
 Basically, just doing what you wanted when the mood took you.

 Then they start nursery, and play dates are arranged, which is lovely they get to play and socialise, while we get to make friends and have a coffee in some sort of peace without too many interruptions.
 They then start school, and it is play dates, going to friends for tea, or friends coming round for tea, and as they get older sleepovers.